Why Was I Born

 The World as a Training Ground

 Thus, we are born to realize our eternal relationship with God and to attain Him, the ocean of bliss.
-When we place unwavering faith in this truth and turn toward Him, we fulfill the very purpose of life.
+When we place unwavering faith in this truth and turn toward Him, we fulfill the very purpose of our life.
+Everything else is transient.